Original article / research

 Aim: To analyse the biochemical spectrum of organ dysfunction in patients with paraquat poisoning admitted to a tertiary care hospital in Eastern India.

 Materials and Methods: A retrospective cohort study was conducted at Jagannath Gupta Institute of Medical Sciences and Hospital, West Bengal, India, from November 2023 to July 2025.
 Twenty-five patients aged 19-45 years with intentional paraquat ingestion were included.
 Data on demographics, ingested doses of the poison, and liver and renal function tests were collected from the patients.
 Renal impairments were assessed by measuring serum creatinine at the time of admission and 48 hours later.
-Hepatic injuries were evaluated using Aspartate aminotransferase (AST), Alanine aminotransferase (ALT), and bilirubin levels.
+Hepatic injuries were evaluated using Aspartate Aminotransferase (AST), Alanine Aminotransferase (ALT), and bilirubin levels.
 Pulse oximetry was performed to measure oxygen saturation.
 Statistical analysis was conducted using Pearson’s correlation coefficient and p-values.

 Results: Most patients (14, 56%) were female, and 21 patients (84%) were aged 20-40 years.
 Twenty patients (80%) consumed more than 40 grams of paraquat, and 88% presented within six hours of ingestion.
 Serum creatinine showed a strong positive correlation with the ingested dose at admission (r=0.93) and at 48 hours (r=0.92).
 Oxygen saturation (SpO2) levels demonstrated a strong negative correlation with the ingested dose (r=-0.91).
 Correlations of liver enzymes with the ingested dose were weak and non-significant.
 Male patients had significantly higher creatinine levels.